EstebanPosada/Artist-Challenge/README.md

-# Artist Challenge (Discogs API)
+# Artist Challenge

-Android application that allows users to search for artists using the Discogs API, explore artist details, and browse their discography.
+Android application that integrates with the Discogs API to search artists, explore their details, and navigate their discography.

-The project was built as part of a mobile engineering challenge and focuses on clean architecture, modern Android development practices, and a responsive UI.
+The project focuses on clean architecture, maintainability, and modern Android development practices.
 ---

 # Features